rbugajewski/Passta/README.md

 # Passta

-**Passta is the *Password Store Terminal Assistant* for [Password Store (`pass`)](https://www.passwordstore.org) that just works on your Mac.
+**Passta is the *Password Store Terminal Assistant* for [`pass`](https://www.passwordstore.org) that just works on your Mac.
 It retrieves your decrypted passwords for the current domain and allows you to auto-fill login forms.**

 Passta consists of two parts.